Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Performance Results

 \subsection{Impact of Quantization on Block Error Rate}

 Throughout this section, we show the results obtained for $K = 8$ ($256$-QAM), but the architecture can be readily used for any modulation scheme.
-Since the number of quantized values is a constant w.r.t. $K$, the scheme offers more efficient compression for high-order modulation schemes.
-The first experiment involves investigating the performance of our scheme in the same conditions in which the training data is generated.
-We generate $10\,000$ LDPC codewords for each signal-to-noise ratio in the set $\{16, 17, 18, 19\}$ dB, corresponding to a high-mid noise power regime, concatenate the data points and shuffle them.
+Since the number of quantized values is a constant w.r.t. $K$, the scheme offers more efficient compression for high-order modulation mappings.
+The first experiment involves investigating the performance of our scheme in terms of block error rate (BLER) in the same conditions in which the training data is generated.
+We generate $\numprint{10000}$ LDPC codewords for each signal-to-noise ratio in the set $\{16, 17, 18, 19\}$ dB, corresponding to a high-mid noise power regime, concatenate the data points and shuffle them.
 Once training is completed, we design the k-Means quantizers using the latent representation of the same dataset.
 The empirical marginal distributions of the three components of $\mathbf{z}$ are shown in \figurename{ \ref{fig:kmeans}} together with their quantization codebooks.
-For validation, we generate a set of unseen $100\,000$ LDPC codewords across a slightly wider signal-to-ratio range, encode them, quantize the latent representation with the trained codebooks and reconstruct them, followed by LDPC decoding using belief propagation with $50$ iterations.
+For validation, we generate a set of unseen $\numprint{100000}$ LDPC codewords across a slightly wider signal-to-noise ratio range, encode them, quantize the latent representation with the trained codebooks and reconstruct them, followed by LDPC decoding using belief propagation with $50$ iterations.